-Jan.
-6 committee hearing to focus on far-right groups, Biden administration says doctors must offer abortion in emergencies, and more
+- 1. Jan.
+6 committee hearing to focus on far-right extremist groups

 The House select committee investigating the Jan.
 6, 2021, Capitol attack is scheduled to hold its next public hearing on Tuesday to examine ways in which then-President Donald Trump and leading supporters sought help from far-right extremists to pressure lawmakers into overturning Trump's loss to President Biden in the 2020 election.
 The hearing is expected to focus on efforts to prevent Biden from taking office by blocking the certification of his victory.
 A committee aide said the hearing will look at the role of right-wing extremist organizations including the Proud Boys and the Oath Keepers in the Jan.
 6 riot, and the impact of Trump's Dec.
 19, 2020, tweet telling supporters: "Big protest in D.C. on January 6th.
 Be there, will be wild!"